Amndeep7/Random-Art-Assignment/README.md

 Much thanks goes to Andrej Bauer for the initial formation of the idea and to Christopher A. Stone for making a lesson plan of it.

+Arguments for the program:

+-d # : The 'd' stands for depth, as in the depth of the recursion that generates the expressions, while the # stands for a whole number (i.e. an integer that is greater than 0), preferably less than 25.
+The reason why there is an upper limit is that Java, at least the 32 bit version that I am running, has a limit to the amount of heap space, giving me an OutOfMemoryError, which can get exceeded during the recursive formation of the expressions that generate the pictures.

+-w # : The 'w' stands for width, as in the width of the picture generated, while the # stands for a whole number specifying the number of pixels.

+-h # : The 'h' stands for height, as in the height of the picture generated, while the # stands for a whole number specifying the number of pixels.

+-c : The 'c' stands for color, since, by default, a grayscale image is produced in the .pgm format.
+If this option is enabled, a color image is produced in the .ppm format.

+-v : The 'v' stands for verbose, since, by default, the program provides no output to the terminal.
+If this option is enabled, it lists where it currently is in the program and the current time since having started the program.

+-l # : The 'l' stands for location, since, by default, the program creates a folder in the user's home directory (as identified by Java) wherein it creates subdirectories corresponding to the year, month, and day of when the program was started.
+The # stands for the path.
+The location where the image is stored is not relative and must be an absolute path ending with a '/'.

+-n # : The 'n' stands for name, since, by default, the program generates a name for the created picture corresponding to the hour, minute, second, and millisecond of when the program was started.
+The # stands for the name.
+It must begin with a '/'.

 To run (this depends on which package you have):

 RandomArtAssignment - Bare.jar
 	You can double-click on this jar in order to run it on default settings (which are basically useless).
 Otherwise, you may run it from the command-line, like so (without the exterior quotes): "java -jar "RandomArtAssignment - Bare.jar"".
 You may append to this command various arguments so as to modify the image that will be generated.

+runalways
+	Making sure that this script is in the same directory as RandomArtAssignment - Bare.jar will cause the jar to be run forever, or until you end it.
+The best way to end it is, as it is running, to hold down CTRL+C until all of the threads have been killed.
+Unfortunately, I have not been able to find a better way to end it than this.
+You can add on all arguments to the end of this that you would to the jar file itself.
+I have only tested this on Ubuntu 12.04, but I have no guarantees that it will always work even on this.